aleks-arya/Minimax-Checkers/README.md

 -----------------------------------------------------------------------------------------------------------

-Bot is using Minimax Algorithm (there will be update with Alpha-Beta pruning added)
+Bot is using Minimax Algorithm with Alpha-Beta prunning